neet/masto.js/README.md

 $ npx masto-cli token --uri=URI --email=EMAIL --password=PASSWORD
 ```

-Then here's a simple example that creates status.
+Then here's a simple example that creates a status.
 Replace `TOKEN` to your own token that you saved with the command above.

 ```ts
 // For Node.js